-1. Launched the F3 Fish-Free Feed Challenge in 2015 to create Fish Free Feeds, also called F3.
-The winner of this challenge was announced on Oct 3-4 at the Global Aquaculture Alliance in Dublin.
+In 2015 we launched the first F3 Challenge, the F3 Fish-Free Feed Challenge, to create Fish Free Feeds for aquaculture, also called F3.
+The winner of this challenge was announced in October 2017 at the Global Aquaculture Alliance in Dublin.
 The challenge was for an aquafeed company to either produce and sell the most seafood-free aquaculture feed using innovative formulations of proteins and lipids by the challenge end date, September 15, 2017, or be the first to reach 100,000 metric tons (mT) of seafood-free feed sales.
 Companies from Australia, Austria, China, Indonesia, Myanmar, South Africa, Thailand, and the U.S. competed.
 A list of companies that had sales of verified F3 feed products is here.

-2. Held a meeting in the San Francisco Bay Area in Jan 2017 to facilitate networking between the contestants of Fish-Free Feeds and large feed companies.
+To facilitate networking between the contestants of the F3 Fish-Free Feed Challenge and large feed companies, we held the first F3 Meeting in the San Francisco Bay Area in January 2017.
 Discussions at this meeting prompted the development of our Feed Innovation Network, which encourages sustainable innovations in fish-free aquaculture feed ingredients by sharing experimental protocols, and directing ingredient companies to test facilities that can implement these protocols.

-4. In February 2019 we hosted the second F3 Meeting to bring together feed companies and contestants of the F3 Fish Oil Challenge.
+In February 2019 we hosted the second F3 Meeting to bring together feed companies and contestants of the current F3 Challenge.
 We are eager to see how these connections accelerate the use of fish oil substitutes in aquaculture and hopeful that the positive impact our challenge has had is only just the beginning.
 Check out highlights from the 2019 F3 Meeting here.

 Thanks to Anonymous Donors as well!